Pay Related Social Insurance (PRSI) contributions go to the Social Insurance Fund (SIF) which helps pay for Social Welfare benefits and pensions.

 Revenue collects PRSI contributions in most cases through the Pay-As-You-Earn (PAYE) income tax system and the self-assessment system for the self-employed.

 In some unusual employment arrangements, employers may not have access to the PAYE system to return PRSI for their employees.
-When this is the case, PRSI is collected (also on a pay related basis) and is paid directly to the Department of Employment Affairs and Social Protection under a special collection system.
+When this is the case, PRSI is collected (also on a pay related basis) and is paid directly to the Department of Social Protection under a special collection system.

 The class of PRSI contribution paid by self-employed people is Class S.